Enable and Disable Client-Side Printing for Reporting Services

 Previous versions of Reporting Services used an ActiveX control that required downloading to the client computer from the report server.
-If you upgrade your report server to SQL Server 2016 the print control is not removed from the report server or client computers.
+If you upgrade your report server to SQL Server 2016 or later, the print control is not removed from the report server or client computers.

 The Print Experience

 When you click the print button on the report viewer toolbar, the experience varies depending on what .PDF viewing applications are installed on the client computer and what browser you are using.
 You can download the PDF file or configure print options from a dialog, or both, depending on the client computer.